 When filing a child injury claim in Georgia, claimants must bring any legal action through what laws refer to as a "next friend" or a guardian ad litem.
 As the parent, you may serve as your child's guardian ad litem or next friend.
 For more info about filing a claim, you should seek help from a local injury lawyer.

-How do statutes of limitation differ between a child and adult injury claims?
+How do statutes of limitation in Georgia differ between a child and adult injury claims?

 Statutes of limitations are the time limits in which the law allows victims to take legal action and file claims for an injury.
 Most injury claims for adults have a two-year statute of limitations.
 In other words, adults have two years from the day they were injured or from the day they discovered their injury to file an injury claim or suit.